jcbvm/grunt-properties-to-json/README.md

 #### Merge multiple property files to one JSON file

 If you want multiple property files to be merged to one JSON file, you can set the `merge` option to `true`.
 The destination should be a file in which the merged JSON output will be written.
+You can combine this option with the options mentioned above (the merge will be applied as last operation, so splitted keys will also be merged).

 ```js
 grunt.initConfig({